<---For career training programs ...click the Ad Workforce Education window

 The school is closed during the following holidays:

 Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving, Christmas, New Years Day, Martin Luther King Jr. Day, and Memorial Day.

-The Pike County Career Technology Center is a Candidate for Accreditation by the Commission of the Council on Occupational Education.
-The Pike CTC is an Ohio Technical Center approved by the Ohio Board of Regents.
+The Pike County Career Technology Center is accredited by the Commission of the Council on Occupational Education.
+The Pike CTC is an Ohio Technical Center approved by the Ohio Department of Higher Education.

 EMT: Ohio Division of EMS, #215

 Nursing Assistant: Ohio Department of Health, #3651849

 To request copies for review of accreditation documents contact the adult education office.

 In compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and with the Americans with Disabilities Act of 1990 (ADA), Pike CTC recognizes that qualified students who have been diagnosed or identified as having a learning, physical, or emotional disability are entitled to reasonable accommodations.
 Pike CTC is committed to making every effort to providing reasonable accommodations.

 Reasonable accommodation does not negate requirements for successful completion of a program or adherence to generally acceptable student code of conduct, and adherence to administrative and faculty/staff directions and instructions.
 In determining Pike CTC’s ability to offer reasonable accommodation to an otherwise qualified student with a disability, documentation concerning the diagnosis may be requested and each request for an accommodation will be evaluated on a case-by-case basis.
 Factors to be examined include among others: